zhongfu/tp/docs/UserGuide.md

 ### Delete a job : `jobdelete`

-Deletes the job that was referred to by the index.<br>
+Deletes the job that was referred to by the index.

 ❗️Caution: This is irreversible.

 Format: `jobdelete JOBID`